SimpelMe/stream-observer/README.md

 * `strobs.1` - man page
 * `voctocat.gif` - temporary image used as last playlist item

-Only `strobs` is absolutely necessary observe running voc video streams.
+Only `strobs` is absolutely necessary to observe running voc video streams.

 ## Keys and shortcuts
 ### defined by lua scripts